Schedule of Terms

 - The grade of "F" (fail) will be figured in the student's cumulative grade point average.

-A full-time student in the College of Professional Studies is a student in six credits or more per term.
-A quarter time is a student enrolled in 5 credits.
-A half-time student is enrolled in 3-4 credits.
-A student enrolled in less than three credits per term is less than half time.
+A full-time student in the School of Graduate and Professional Studies is a student in six credits or more per term.
+A part-time student is enrolled in 4-5 credits.
+A half-time student is enrolled in three credits or less per term.

 Double Majors and Emphases